+Source: USACE 2024, Table TDA-3.

 All work would be conducted in accordance with the Fish Passage Plan, which outlines measures for fish passage and protection.
 However, it is assumed that dewatering will not be required for installation of the debris management system and no in-water work would be required.
-Therefore, there would be no effect to listed or sensitive fish species
+Therefore, there would be no effect to listed or sensitive fish species as a result of the implementation of the proposed project.